Redesigning how businesses act on their performance with AI coaching

 Competing organizational priorities

 Two senior leaders from different organizations, reporting to different people, had incompatible visions.
-One prioritized commercial objectives, while the other prioritized features that other teams would rely on.
+One prioritized commercial objectives, while the other prioritized platform capabilities that other teams would rely on.
 Both approaches had their merits, but the tension had made progress impossible.

-I designed and facilitated a cereal-box workshop, an exercise in which stakeholders design the product's "box" together.
+I set up and facilitated a cereal-box workshop, an exercise in which stakeholders shape the product's "packaging" together.
 It forced a single coherent promise to the user instead of two competing internal ones.
 Working on the same artifact shifted the conversation from what each team wanted to what hoteliers actually needed.

 The solution